FestivalOfDoubt/FestivalOfDoubt.github.io/_posts/2016-8-16-Backprop.md

 ## Matrix derivates

+Let $y = Wx$ If W is a vector and x is a vector then we have the familiar result that $\frac{\partial y}{\partial W} = x$.
+Actually, this is wrong.
+The partial differential should be a matrix,… blah blah.
+We get away with this because J(x) is diagonal and therefore is the same as element wise multiplication.

+## Automatic gradients

 You may have noticed that each function `Softmax, Layer, …` has two methods, `.calc` and `.grad`.
 This allowed us to evaluate the function, and its gradient at a point.
 However, this is pointing towards something deeper.

-## Automatic gradients

 The usual story, but related to the structure of code, which should help make the connection to duals clear?